EnSoftCorp/AnalyzableAndroid/Android22/README.md

 Edit build/core/find-jdk-tools-jar.sh to run `which javac2` instead of `which javac`.

 Run `make clean` and verify that javac is capturing.
-The `make clean` command calls `javac -v` to get the version.
+The `make clean` command calls `javac -version` to get the version.
 If this doesn't happen try restarting the terminal in case some environment variables or something got cached.

 ### Technique 2 (be the first javac on path)